Qwicch/money-Project/README.md

 This project is licensed under the MIT License.
 For more information, see the LICENSE file in this repository.

-This project was created by qwicch, a web developer and a dog lover.
+This project was created by qwicch, a web developer.
 You can contact me at ilmire.kireev@gmail.com.